knative/docs/blog/docs/articles/demystifying-activator-on-path.md

 !!! note

     The SKS create/update event above triggers a reconciliation for the SKS from its specific controller that creates the required public and private K8s services so traffic can be routed to the raw K8s deployment.
-    Also, in the proxy mode, the SKS controller will pick up the number of activators and configure an equal number of endpoints for the revision's [public service](https://github.com/knative/serving/blob/main/docs/scaling/SYSTEM.md#data-flow-examples).
+    Also, in proxy mode, the SKS controller will pick up the number of activators and configure an equal number of endpoints for the revision's [public service](https://github.com/knative/serving/blob/main/docs/scaling/SYSTEM.md#data-flow-examples).
-    In combination with the networking setup done by a Knative networking component (driven by the Ingress resource), this is roughly the end-to-end networking setup that needs to happen for a ksvc to be ready to serve traffic.
+    In combination with the networking setup done by a Knative networking component (driven by the Ingress resource), this is roughly the end-to-end networking setup that needs to happen for a Knative service (ksvc) to be ready to serve traffic.
     The Knative networking component can be any of the following: net-istio, net-kourier, net-contour, and net-gateway-api.

 ## Capacity and Operation Modes in Practice

-As described earlier, the activator will be removed from the path, assuming enough capacity is available.
+As described earlier, the activator will be removed from the path, if enough capacity is available.
 Let's see how this capacity is calculated, but before that, let's introduce two concepts: the `panic` and `stable` windows.
-The `panic` window is the time duration that denotes a lack of capacity to serve the traffic.
+The panic window is the time duration that denotes a lack of capacity to serve the traffic.
 It happens usually with a sudden burst of traffic.
 The condition that describes when to enter the panic mode and start the panic window is:

 ```